beacon-House/counselling-portal/docs/implementation-progress.md

 5. Allow counsellor to edit, delete, or add items
 6. Create selected items as subtasks in the database
 7. Update transcript note with extraction confirmation

-### Subtask Status Management
-1. Display current status with visual indicators
-2. Present dropdown of available statuses
-3. On status change, prompt for optional remark
-4. Store status change with timestamp and remark
-5. Update visual indicators to reflect new status
-6. If marked as done, trigger context update

-### Cross-Counsellor Visibility
-1. RLS policies enable all counsellors to view all students
-2. Visual indicators show ownership (counsellor assignment)
-3. All counsellors can view and edit any student's data
-4. Edit history tracks which counsellor made changes
-5. Student listing shows all students with counsellor indicators